 We wandered around the top of the fenced-in waterfall, wading through pools and crossing rickety walkways.
 I was struck at how few people there were compared with below.
 Though the pools below were filled with people, barely a fraction of them came up to enjoy the view.

-At the edge we took in the vast expanse of Laos.
+At the edge, we took in the vast expanse of Laos.
 I let out an audible “wow.”
 I had no idea how green Laos was.
 We stood there and stared.

 As we were about to descend, a friend of the girls came up and asked if they had found the entrance to the secret pool.

-We climbed through first one barrier and then another to walk along a path.
-Within in a minute, we came to the secret pool.
+We climbed through the first one barrier and then another to walk along a path.
+Within a minute, we came to the secret pool.
 Before me was an aquamarine basin below a cascading waterfall lit up with the setting sun of the day.
 Rays of light eked through dense trees and created an even more fairy-like environment than the one below.

 But the secret pool wasn’t entirely a secret.
-A handful of other intrepid backpackers were swimming around.
+A handful of other intrepid backpackers were already swimming around.